Last Updated: 9/13/2023 | September 13th, 2023

 - Weekly BBQ makes it easy to meet people

 The Wandering Paisa is located in the upscale area of Laureles, which is the up and coming touristy area.
 All the dorms are covered in South American and Colombian cultural artwork by local students.
 Each bed comes with a large locker and a privacy divider, which makes it easier to sleep.
 While the beds are average, I was a big fan of the nice pillows.
-The kitchen is has the basic essentials.
+The kitchen has the basic essentials.
 The Paisa Bar is a fun spot to hang out in, and local musicians perform on the sundeck.
-The hostel also offers free salsa lessons and Spanish classes.
-If you want to get out of Poblado, this is the place to stay.

-- Privacy curtains so you can get a decent sleep
+- Privacy curtains so you can get decent sleep

 - Terrace that hosts local bands